codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a droid that takes the long way around?
-R2 detour.
+I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.

 ## Daily Trivia

-What port does HTTP run on?
+What does LTS stand for in the software market?
- 1. 23
+ 1. Ludicrous Transfer Speed
- 2. 443
+ 2. Long Taco Service
- 3. 80
+ 3. Long Term Support
- 4. 53
+ 4. Ludicrous Turbo Speed

 <details>
   <summary>Answer</summary>
-  80
+  Long Term Support
 </details>